 - Events, including educational seminars on topics like visa and immigration rights, healthcare, and taxes

-- Advocacy for public policy that better supports research and researchers
+- Advocacy for public policy that supports research and researchers

-An additional 26% of dues goes to the International Union’s General Fund, which provides technical support for contract negotiations, contract enforcement and supports new organizing campaigns including Academic Researchers United.
+An additional 26% of dues goes to the International Union’s General Fund, which provides technical support for contract negotiations and contract enforcement, and also supports new organizing campaigns including Academic Researchers United / UAW 5810.
 The rest of the dues are allocated to the Strike and Defense Fund (44%), and Community Action Program (CAP (3.5%).
-A more detailed description of how Academic Researchers would be supported by these funds is below.
-Depending on the overall financial health of the Strike and Defense Fund (if its net worth is $500M or greater), an additional allocation of dues called a “rebate” is given back to the Local and International Union.
+A more detailed description of how Academic Researchers are supported by these funds is below.
+Depending on the overall financial health of the Strike and Defense Fund (if the balance is $500M or greater), an additional allocation of dues called a “rebate” is given back to the Local and International Union.
 So, in typical months, the Local 5810 portion of dues is roughly 37%.

-The portion of dues allocated to the International Union would support UC Academic Researchers in the following ways:
+The portion of dues allocated to the International Union will support UC Academic Researchers in the following ways:

 - Provide technical support for contract negotiations

-- Health insurance experts who can take on the University’s consultants in order to pursue the best benefits for the best price.
+- Health insurance experts who can take on the University administration in order to pursue the best benefits for the best price.
 For example, UAW experts helped analyze Affordable Care Act compliance for UC Postdoc benefits plans, resulting in improvements like $0 copays for preventive care and contraception.

-- Researchers who can help analyze UC finances to provide ARs independent and reliable data and analysis upon which to base decisions about proposals and agreements in bargaining.
+- Researchers who can help analyze UC finances to provide ARs independent and reliable analysis upon which to base decisions about bargaining proposals and agreements.